Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Discussion

-This survey gives an overview on existing approaches for resource allocation in business processes.
-In an SLR, biases in the selection of the studies and in the data extraction process can be threats to the validity of its results~\cite{cooper2015research}.
-In the following, we explain steps we took to reduce and mitigate these biases.

-For avoiding the selection bias in the study search, we followed a specific search protocol as described in Section~\ref{subsec:primarysearch}; we further conducted the relevance check based on defined inclusion and exclusion criteria with at least two co-authors, with discussions between them for all cases of disagreements.
+In an SLR, biases in the selection of the studies and the data extraction process can be threats to the validity of its results~\citep{cooper2015research}.
+To avoid selection bias in the study search, we followed a specific search protocol described in Section~\ref{subsec:primarysearch}.
+We further conducted the relevance check based on defined inclusion and exclusion criteria with at least two co-authors, with discussions between them for all cases of disagreement.
 The primary search needed to be limited by the search terms and was additionally limited by focusing on journal articles.
-We have observed a broad range of short conference/workshop articles on this research topic, which rather presented idea sketches, such that we decided to focus on more mature work expected to be found in journals.
-In the secondary search, the backward/forward search, we complemented our search by also considering conference and workshop papers.
-The study search was initially conducted in mid-2019; in order to consider more recent publications, we have repeated the search in the beginning of 2021.
-In the full text reading, we excluded duplicates in content and only kept the more mature version of the papers, usually the journal article, to avoid counting one approach more than once.
-Every exclusion was discussed within a group of co-authors.
-In sum, we selected 49 primary studies, which we believe to represent of the research field well.
-Still, the risk exists that relevant studies might have not been included, since they did not meet our search criteria.
+We have observed a broad range of short conference/workshop articles on this research topic, presenting idea sketches.
+So, we decided to focus on more mature work expected to be found in journals.
+We complemented our search by considering conference and workshop papers in the secondary search, the backward/forward search.
+The study search was initially conducted in mid-2019; to consider more recent publications, we repeated the search at the beginning of 2021 \fabian{and again at the end of 2023}.
+In the full-text reading, we excluded duplicates in content.
+We only kept the more mature version of the papers, usually the journal article, to avoid \fabian{double counting} one approach.
+The group of co-authors discussed each exclusion.
+In sum, we selected \fabian{61} primary studies which we believe represent the research field well.
+Still, the risk exists that relevant studies might not have been included since they did not meet our search criteria.

-Additionally, biases exist in the data extraction process.
-We also established measures to mitigate this subjectivity.
-Data coding was done first individually for each paper by different co-authors.
+Additionally, biases \fabian{can} exist in the data extraction process\fabian{, which we mitigated as follows.} Data coding was done first individually for each paper by different co-authors.
 Issues and ambiguities were discussed with the co-authors.
-After having finished the data extraction from all papers, data categories were distributed among the authors and the data extraction per category was validated and standardized.
-Still, sometimes studies do not provide directly the information on a certain aspect, such that the authors needed to form interpretations.
+After having finished the data extraction from all papers, data categories were distributed among the authors, and the data extraction per category was validated and standardized.
+Nevertheless, studies sometimes do not provide the information directly on a particular aspect, so the authors need to form interpretations.